delkaos/solar-wallet_italian-plugin/README.md

 <br>

-#### 🇬🇧 Plugin for the Italian translation of the "Solar Desktop Wallet"
+#### ENG: Plugin for the Italian translation of the "Solar Desktop Wallet"
 #### Setup
 > **1.** Install the plugin through the Solar Desktop Wallet Plugin Manager<br> or [download](https://github.com/danielstc/solar-wallet_italian-language-plugin/archive/master.zip) this repository and unzip it